projectinnovatenewark/csx/README.md

         ## TITLE: is what will be placed at the top of each section.

         ## HINT: is what will be used to give some tips or tricks to our students.

+        ## TAKEAWAY: you will see this after an important lesson/todo to highlight what you should takeaway from it.
+These statements are crucial to summarize what you've learned.

+        ## IMPORTANT: an important statement will be used to emphasize a section of the lesson.
+There will only be a handful of these throughout the curriculum- so make sure to read into these statements!

 13. Next you should copy and paste the todos (file ends in "todo") into VS Code
         a.
 Go to -> https://github.com/projectinnovatenewark/student_repository/tree/master/todos